How do you teach toddlers empathy?

-Listen out for a time when your toddler talks about something bad happening to someone.
+Listen for a time when your toddler talks about something terrible happening to someone.
 Ask your child how they would have felt, and ask what they would do to help.

 Give Them Full Attention

-Give your children your complete attention when talking to them.
+Give your children complete attention when talking to them.

 Keep your phone away!

-Staying present also entails shutting out the usual distractions which might take up your focus, such as phone notifications.
+Staying present also entails shutting out the usual distractions that might take your focus, such as phone notifications.

 Give them the type of undivided attention you would want if their circumstances were your own.

 Even if you did your utmost to listen with concentration, kindness, and impartiality, the message might still be misunderstood.

 This might be due to a lack of communication on their behalf and a lack of hearing on your part.